 It’ll be powered by Fiat

 The production version of the H5X will borrow Fiat Chrysler Automobiles' (FCA) 2.0-litre, four-cylinder, turbo-diesel engine, which they call MultiJet II.
 Incidentally this is the same engine that also powers the Jeep Compass.
 In the Tata, expect the five-seat version to get the engine in a 140hp state of tune, while the seven-seat SUV will have it in a 170hp tune.
-While our exclusive images showed a six-speed manual transmission as standard, a ZF-sourced nine-speed automatic transmission is also on the cards.
+While our exclusive images showed a six-speed manual transmission as standard, an automatic transmission is also expected.
 Tata has developed a new four-wheel-drive system for the model and is also expected to offer the engine with multiple drive modes – a feature that is available on their Revotron and Revotorq series of engines.